 The Museum has three entrances.
 The main entrance on Akeman Street has eight steps.
 The Park Street and car park entrances are step-free.

 Open seven days a week during Museum opening hours, the Ugly Bug Café sells hot and cold drinks and a great range of hot and cold food including fantastic cakes, breakfasts and lunches.

-A water fountain and bottle refill station is located next to Gallery 1.
+A water fountain is located next to Gallery 1.